In 2013, I gave Linda a Griswold Cast Iron Lamb Cake Mold for Christmas. Linda’s last name is “Lamb,” so it seemed appropriate.

 Accordingly, on a weekend away at friend Mary’s cabin on Madeline Island on Lake Superior, Linda brought the tools to make a “Brenda” standard Griswold lamb cake.
 Per Brenda’s recommendation, Linda got a pound cake mix instead of trying the original Griswold recipe.

 While she was doing this, Linda barked orders at me to take photos of each step so that she could show the world that she had perfected the “Brenda” standard.
-She pulled me away from the task I was doing (I was busy either making driftwood crafts or trying to get wax off of Mary’s floor due to my efforts to make pinecone fire starters…) to document her pouring the batter into the mold.
+She pulled me away from the task I was doing (I was busy either making driftwood crafts or trying to get wax off of Mary’s floor due to my efforts to make pinecone fire starters) to document pouring the batter into the mold.
 “Mary!” she hollered, “I am about to pour the batter!”

 Linda carefully placed the back half of the mold upon the front half, and slid the mold into the oven, instructing me to set a timer for 20 minutes.
 I did so.